 The Nebulizer machine uses a mixture of processes involving oxygen, compressed air, and even ultrasonic power to atomize and vaporise liquid medication into small aerosol droplets, or a mist, that can be inhaled directly into the lungs.

 There are three main types of electrical Nebulizers which can currently be found.

-The Ultrasonic Wave Nebulizer is one of the first types of electrical Nebulizer that were designed and available on the market from 1964.
-An electronic oscillator creates a high frequency ultrasonic wave which causes mechanical vibrations in a piezoelectric element that breaks the liquid medication up into a fine mist.
+The Ultrasonic Wave Nebulizer is one of the first types of electrical nebulizers that were designed and available on the market in 1964.
+An electronic oscillator creates a high-frequency ultrasonic wave which causes mechanical vibrations in a piezoelectric element that breaks the liquid medication into a fine mist.
 Because no air compression is used during this process, this type of Nebulizer is one of the quietest machines available.

 There is still some disagreement on whether or not a Nebulizer is more effective as a delivery system than an MDI.
-However it is agreed that even though MDIs are far more convenient because of their small size and extreme portability, this is mostly only applicable to asthma sufferers and does not necessarily show relevance to other types of pulmonary patients.
+However, it is agreed that even though MDIs are far more convenient because of their small size and extreme portability, this is mostly only applicable to asthma sufferers and do not necessarily show relevance to other types of pulmonary patients.

-Nebulizers also have a number of different attachments that can be used to great effectiveness, depending on a patient’s individual needs and personal preference.
-And with costs on Nebulizers falling significantly, it is an easily affordable machine that can be used to treat a variety of ailments safely and securely in one’s home.
+Nebulizers also have many different attachments that can be used to great effectiveness, depending on a patient’s individual needs and personal preference.
+With the costs of Nebulizers falling significantly, it is an easily affordable machine that can be used to treat a variety of ailments safely and securely in one’s home.

-Here at Omnisurge we stock both Nebulizers as well as some high quality attachments.
-And if you have any queries about Nebulizers or would like more information, please don’t hesitate to contact us directly.
+Here at Omnisurge, we stock both Nebulizers as well as some high-quality attachments.
+If you have any queries about Nebulizers or would like more information, please don’t hesitate to contact us directly.